Blog · 4 MIN READ

 There are, of course, downsides.
 Good data, as in all things, is absolutely critical.
 Bad data leads to bad outcomes.
 If data is too sparse (say, a fault that happens once a year), it is very hard to create reliable predictions.
 If data is not accurate, false alarms can cause wasted time and effort—or worse, failures that go undetected until too late.
 But digital twins are working on that problem—it’s too much for this post, but human problems have human solutions, and the same is typically true of machine problems.

 A recent survey conducted by Reliable Plant suggests 65% of readers already use PdM in one form or another.
 It’s here to stay and extremely beneficial to any plant that implements it correctly.
-While my father still qualifies predictions on when he will arrive home from the office, more and more this is not necessary for industrial operations.
+While my father still qualifies predictions on when he will arrive home from the office, this is less and less necessary for industrial operations.